Stephen Monnin - Obituary

 1/2

-VERSAILLES — Stephen M. Monnin age 72, of Versailles lost his battle with cancer Friday, October 23, 2020, 12:23 p.m., at his residence, surrounded by his family and friends.
+VERSAILLES — Stephen M. Monnin, age 72, of Versailles lost his battle with cancer at 12:23 PM on Friday, October 23, 2020, at his residence surrounded by his family and friends.

-Steve is survived by his wife, Kathy (Magoto) Monnin, whom he married April 23, 1993; children, Chad and Traci Monnin of Versailles, Jennifer and Steve Shields of Cincinnati, and their mother, Deborah Clark Shaffer of Versailles; grandchildren, Chase Monnin, Blake Monnin, Ethan Shields and Hayden Shields; siblings, Nancy Luthman of Russia, Larry and Janet Monnin of Sidney, Cindy and Ed Grogean of Russia, Glenn and Donna Monnin of Covington, Paul and Sharon Monnin of Versailles, and Jeanie and Alan Henry of Versailles; as well as numerous nieces and nephews.
+Steve is survived by his wife, Kathy (Magoto) Monnin, whom he married April 23, 1993; children, Chad & Traci Monnin of Versailles, Jennifer & Steve Shields of Cincinnati and their mother, Deborah Clark Shaffer of Versailles; grandchildren, Chase Monnin, Blake Monnin, Ethan Shields and Hayden Shields; siblings, Nancy Luthman of Russia, Larry & Janet Monnin of Sidney, Cindy & Ed Grogean of Russia, Glenn & Donna Monnin of Covington, Paul & Sharon Monnin of Versailles and Jeanie & Alan Henry of Versailles; and numerous nieces and nephews.